-A few months ago, in an attempt to bring more art into my life, I bought a 100 page sketchbook for daily drawing practice.
+A couple months ago, in an attempt to bring more art into my life, I bought a 100 page sketchbook for daily drawing practice.

-Today, as we near the 100 day mark, it has a total of 3 drawings in it.
+Today, as we near the two-month mark, it has a total of 3 drawings in it.

 Two of them are incomplete.